#SoMe for the Busy Physician

 So, what are the benefits of social media for the busy physician?

-- One, you’re going to learn a lot and will find the news relevant to you and your patient care.
+- You’re going to learn a lot and will find the news relevant to you and your patient care.

-- Two, you have an opportunity to educate others — friends, peers, fellows, residents, colleagues, and so on.
+- You have an opportunity to educate others — friends, peers, fellows, residents, colleagues, and so on.

 No discussion of social media can really be completed without discussing the power of the hashtag.
 A hashtag links to a database of that subject matter in the Twittersphere, but it’s also used on other social media platforms.